Office of Global Affairs and the Assistant Secretary for Global AffairsU.S. Department of Health and Human Services

 Phone: (202) 690-6174

-A summa cum laude and Phi Beta Kappa graduate of Harvard College, Harvard Medical School, and the Johns Hopkins School of Hygiene and Public Health, he is board certified in preventive medicine and public health, is a member of the Institute of Medicine as well as the Council on Foreign Relations, and has published widely in scholarly health and policy journals.
-He speaks seven languages.
+A summa cum laude and Phi Beta Kappa graduate of Harvard College, Harvard Medical School, and the Johns Hopkins School of Hygiene and Public Health, he is board-certified in preventive medicine and public health.
+He has been Professor of Global Health at the University of Washington and Professor of Community and Family Medicine at Dartmouth Medical School, and he has been elected to membership in both the Institute of Medicine and the Council on Foreign Relations.